Short-Term Mortgages

 The mortgage term cannot be less than the term of the product.

-There are a number of reasons why someone may want to take out a mortgage that’s short term.
+There are several reasons why someone may want to take out a mortgage that’s short term.
 Here are the main ones:

-A short term mortgage can give you the freedom to buy a new home whilst you’re waiting for your current property to sell.
-This would become a short term second mortgage.
+A short-term mortgage can give you the freedom to buy a new home whilst you’re waiting for your current property to sell.
+This would become a short-term second mortgage. - Own quickly –

 The key thing lenders want to know is that you can afford to pay back the loan but they will also factor in your age, current earnings and credit history before they make you an offer.

-Just like the different types of long term mortgage that are available, short term mortgages are offered with different terms.
+Just like the different types of long-term mortgages available, short-term mortgages are offered with different terms.
 As the amount borrowed is paid back over a shorter term, the monthly payments will be considerably higher.

 You can find out more in our guide to different mortgage types or read on for further information.